 Our Worship Council was originally set up in October 2016.
 Each new academic year pupils put forward why they would like to be part of the Worship Council, and are then selected or voted on to serve for the whole year.

-Currently the members are Bella, Anesu, Oscar, Maxwell, Kerrie and Evie.
-We meet in school on a Tuesday once each term (six times a year) with Mrs Bloomer, who is a Licensed Lay Minister from the Draycot Benefice, and Mrs Tiplady (Teaching Assistant) supports us.
+Currently the members are Annabel, Richard, Chloe, Asanda, Ethan, Dominic, Charlie and Alfie.
+We meet in school once each term (six times a year) with Mrs Bloomer, who is a Licensed Lay Minister from the Draycot Benefice, and Mrs Tiplady (Teaching Assistant) supports us.

 What We Do